 Unplug.
 Unwind.
 Unreal.

 Welcome to Owakonze, a one-of-a-kind wilderness outpost in the heart of Canadian canoe country.
-The spectacular setting offers a rare opportunity to disconnect from the world, learn new skills, and embark on thrilling canoe trips tailored to age and experience.
+The surrounding lakes offer a rare opportunity to disconnect from the world, learn new skills, and embark on canoe trips tailored to age and experience.

 • When we picked our son up at the end of the Owakonze Boys Trip, he was glowing with confidence and pride.